-Manya - The Princeton Review Launches Global Admissions Fair With Universities Representatives From Canada, UK, Germany, Australia and US | Business
+Manya - The Princeton Review launches global admissions fair with universities representatives from Canada, UK, Germany, Australia and US | Business

-New Delhi, Delhi, India – Business Wire India Manya–The Princeton Review, a leading study abroad company in India specialising in international admissions consulting & standardised test preparation is holding the Virtual Global Admissions Fair’20 on 26th July, from 1 pm to 6 pm.
-More than 30+ universities will be participating from top international study destinations including Canada, UK, Germany, Australia & US.
-The Virtual Global Admissions Fair will be a unique opportunity for study abroad aspirants to learn all about the latest policies & universities' updates, visa updates, admissions requirements, standardised tests, scholarships & fee waivers, post-study work rights and above all job opportunities.
+New Delhi [India], July 20 (ANI/BusinessWire India): Manya-The Princeton Review, a leading study abroad company in India specialising in international admissions consulting and standardised test preparation is holding the Virtual Global Admissions Fair'20 on July 26, from 1 pm to 6 pm.
+More than 30 plus universities will be participating from top international study destinations including Canada, UK, Germany, Australia and US.

+The Virtual Global Admissions Fair will be a unique opportunity for study abroad aspirants to learn all about the latest policies and universities' updates, visa updates, admissions requirements, standardised tests, scholarships and fee waivers, post-study work rights and above all job opportunities.
 Any doubts or apprehensions about studying abroad, especially during the current scenario, will be addressed by Manya experts and university representatives.

 - READ MORE ON: